ccrysisa/ccrysisa.github.io/content/posts/rust/rust-linked-hashmap.md

 # See details front matter: https://fixit.lruihao.cn/documentation/content-management/introduction/#front-matter
 ---

-> We're writing it end-to-end in one sitting, with the hope of ending up with a decent understanding of how hash map works, and how you'd make the interface idiomatic Rust.
-I have tried to make sure I introduce new concepts we come across, so it should be possible to follow whether you're a newcomer to the language or not.
+> We\'re writing it end-to-end in one sitting, with the hope of ending up with a decent understanding of how hash map works, and how you\'d make the interface idiomatic Rust.
+I have tried to make sure I introduce new concepts we come across, so it should be possible to follow whether you\'re a newcomer to the language or not.

 <!--more-->